Dental Hygiene Program - Application Checklist

 - CHM-132 Introduction to Organic and Biochemistry (Prerequisite: Introduction to General Chemistry OR one year of high school Chemistry with a grade of “C” or higher earned within the last two years) (Prerequisite for Introduction to General Chemistry: Minimum Math placement score of 40 on COMPASS Algebra or 18 on ACT Math; or minimum Final Prep Math Progress Score of 2.)

-- BIO-168 Human Anatomy & Physiology I with Labs (Prerequisite: A grade of “C” or higher in Human Biology or General Biology at the college level, or one year of high school Anatomy and Physiology with a grade of “B” or higher earned within the last two years)
+- BIO-168 Human Anatomy & Physiology I with Labs (Prerequisite: A grade of “C” or higher in Human Biology at the college level, or one year of high school Anatomy and Physiology with a grade of “B” or higher earned within the last two years)

 - BIO-173 Human Anatomy and Physiology II with Labs (Prerequisite: A grade of “C” or higher in Anatomy and Physiology I with Labs)